Esgrove/axum-example/README.md

 # Axum REST API Template

-Simple example for using Axum framework for a REST API.
+Simple example for using the Axum framework for a REST API.

 <https://github.com/tokio-rs/axum>